Somatic Archetypes

 Next Step

-Start with 1 : 1 Somatic Coaching for Restoration or the self-paced Get Back in Your Body course.
+Start with a Somatic Mapping Session or the self-paced Get Back in Your Body course.

 Free Resource: Your Nervous System